The History Of The Transylvanian Saxons

 Ethnically, the Transylvanian Saxons (as paradoxically as it might seem to some) are not entirely Saxons, given the fact that their roots are to a considerable extent more diverse than most people might assume at first glance.
-Their history in Transylvania commences in the mid 12th century when they were given land by the then King of Hungary, Géza II, in order to defend the eastern frontiers of the Kingdom of Hungary (which at the time comprised Transylvania as well) along with the Teutonic Knights, mine the region, and increase its economy by means of regional trade with Wallachia to the south (economically, the Saxons also contributed with the introduction of a series of other work titles within the medieval feudal system of Transylvania).
+Their history in Transylvania commenced in the mid 12th century when they were given land by the then King of Hungary, Géza II, in order to defend the eastern frontiers of the Kingdom of Hungary (which at the time comprised Transylvania as well) along with the Teutonic Knights, mine the region, and increase its economy by means of regional trade with Wallachia to the south (economically, the Saxons also contributed with the introduction of a series of other work titles within the medieval feudal system of Transylvania).

 Middle Ages and Renaissance (12th century–16th century)